 The character D preceding L and R designates delta values.

 Tool preselection with tool tables

-If you are working with tool tables, use 651 to preselect the next tool.
+If you are working with tool tables, use a G51 block to preselect the next tool.
 Simply enter the tool number or a corresponding Q parameter, or type the tool name in quotation marks.